Itinerary

 Day 11: 17 April – Castelo de Mouros | Praia da Adraga | Cabo da Roca.

-Today we visit Castelo de Mouros followed by the amazing beach, Praia da Adraga for long exposure photographs.
+Today we visit Castelo de Mouros followed by a beautiful beach, Praia da Adraga.
 Finally we move to Cabo da Roca, the western most point of Europe for a sunset session before heading to Lisbon.

 Brown's DownTown is a terrific 3-star hotel ideally situated only 150 metres from Lisbon’s popular MUDE Design and Fashion Museum.
 The Baixa Chiado shopping district, National Theatre and popular restaurant hotspot of Bairro Alto are also located close to the contemporary hotel.
 Convenient amenities and chic design afford guests a comfortable and enjoyable stay while in the Portuguese capital.